Vorontsov Palace (Alupka): Later history

 From 11 to 14 February 1945, the Yalta Conference took place in the neighbouring, former imperial Livadia Palace; this was between representatives from the United States, the United Kingdom, and the Soviet Union.
 Winston Churchill and part of his British delegation were given temporary residence within the Vorontsov Palace.
 Within two weeks, construction workers had restored 22 rooms in the main palace, 23 rooms in the Shuvalov wing, and even replanted the palace gardens.
 The palace's English-inspired architectural style gained praise from Churchill himself: Churchill was so taken by the garden's Medici lions that he later asked Stalin if he could take them home; Stalin declined the request.

 Following the war, the palace was used as a summer retreat for the Soviet secret police, and later as a trade sanatorium.
 In 1956, the palace was once again reinstated as a museum, and two years later, it was further expanded by art treasures.
 However, the majority of the artwork looted during the war was never recovered, only a small fragment of the former collection was returned to the museum.
-In 1965, the palace was incorporated into the "Alupka Palace-Park Complex," a national historical preserve which also includes the Massandra Palace in neighboring Massandra, built in the Louis XIII château style for Russian Tsar Alexander III.
+In 1965, the palace was incorporated into the "Alupka Palace-Park Complex," a national historical preserve which also includes the Massandra Palace in neighboring Massandra, built in the Louis XIII château style for Tsar Alexander III.

 Although it has survived years of wear and warfare, one of the palace's wings is now in danger of collapsing into the Black Sea below.
 Cracks have begun to appear in the library, housing almost 10,000 books and manuscripts.
-Although Edward Blore had a state-of-the-art drainage system built into the palace's foundation, years of neglect and the construction of a nearby sewage pipe in 1974 have helped to increase the potential for a landslide.
+Although Edward Blore had a state-of-the-art drainage system built into the palace's foundation, years of neglect, Coastal erosion and the construction of a nearby sewage pipe in 1974 have helped to increase the potential for a landslide.
 Another potential looming disaster is surrounding the medieval-style gatehouse near the palace's west side.